roc-11/max-rehab/README.md

 #### Imagery

 The imagery used on the site was sourced from various sites, mainly Pexels, Pixabay and Adobe Stock.
+All images have been compressed in order to speed up loading and processing times, particularly on mobile devices.
+The images chosen are in line with the theme of the site.

 The main hero image (on homepage, about us and our services) is by ['Pololia'](https://stock.adobe.com/images/id/244750183?clickref=1011lwXM47CC&mv=affiliate&mv2=pz&as_camptype=&as_channel=affiliate&as_source=partnerize&as_campaign=wbm&asset_id=244750183) on Adobe Stock.
 The contact form background image is by artist [RDNE Stock project](https://www.pexels.com/photo/a-woman-getting-cupping-therapy-8313254/) on Pexels.

 ## Features